datameshgroup/fusion/docs/api-reference/data-model.md

 This can be used by the Sale System to implement business rules for restricted payment types per transaction. e.g. preventing the purchase of a gift card with another gift card, or preventing the use of loyalty cards when discounts have been provided.

-- The default behaviour by the POI Terminal is to accept all payment brands when `AllowedPaymentBrands` is null or empty.
+- The default behaviour by the POI Terminal is to accept all payment brands when `AllowedPaymentBrand` is null or empty.
 - Specify which payment brands to allow, add the supported [PaymentBrandId](/docs/api-reference/data-model#paymentbrandid)
 - Specify which payment brand categories to allow, prefix `Category:` to a supported [PaymentBrandId](/docs/api-reference/data-model#paymentbrandid) category
 - Specify which payment brands to restrict, prefix a `!` to the restricted [PaymentBrandId](/docs/api-reference/data-model#paymentbrandid)